WHEN & WHY CONSULT A MORTGAGE BROKER?

-Construction loans are different from the regular home loans.
-So, before you go ahead with the construction or renovation of your new home you should talk to a mortgage broker who can lead you through the process.
+Construction loans are different from regular home loans.
+Before you proceed with the construction or renovation of your home, be sure to talk to a mortgage broker who can assist you through the process.

-A mortgage broker will be able to give you valuable advice and explain extensively, what a construction loan is and how it can benefit you.
+Our broker will be able to give you valuable advice and explain things extensively, including what construction finance is and how it can benefit you.

-It is essential to involve a qualified builder/ licensed general contractor in building or renovating your home because financing institutions that will allow you to act as your own general contractor are hard to find.
+It is essential to involve a qualified builder/ licensed general contractor in building or renovating your home, as financing institutions that allow you to act as your own general contractor are hard to find.

 This consists of floor plans and details of materials that are going to be used in renovating the home.
-It is a comprehensive checklist wherein every detail is assembled by builders known as the blue book.
+It is a comprehensive checklist known as the blue book wherein every detail is assembled by builders.

-In construction loans, it is almost next to impossible to appraise something that is non-existent.
-So, a lender must have an appraiser to consider the blue book and specs of the house.
+In construction home loans, it is next to impossible to appraise something that is non-existent.
+As a result, a lender must have an appraiser to consider the blue book and specs of the house.
 The appraiser must also be asked to determine the value of the land where the home is being built on.

-You need to put down a minimum amount of 20% as down payment for a construction loan, but some lenders require as much as 25%.
+You need to pay a minimum amount of 20% as down payment for residential construction loans, but some lenders require as much as 25%.
 The payment ensures your investment in the project and that you won’t just walk away if things go wrong.
-The payment also acts as a protection for the bank or the lender in case the cost of construction for the house does not turn out to be worth as much as was expected.
+The payment also acts as a protection for the bank or the lender in case the cost of construction for the house does not turn out to be worth as much as expected.

 Loan Documents Checklist